pelia0/minibot/API.md

 -- x2, y2, z2 (number): The end position.
 -- ignoreWater (boolean): Whether to avoid walking into water terrain.
 -- waypointCountMax (number): The count maximum of the path waypoints.
 Returns nil even if a path with too many waypoints is found.
+-- agentRadius (number): The radius of the navigation agent (your character), in yards.
+To avoid wall collision, you should set the value accordingly.
 ```

 - `resultX, resultY, resultZ, distance = GetClosestPositionOnMesh(mapId, x, y, z[, ignoreWater = true])`